firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 Tish and I had ripped the speed limiter off my scooter at the same time we'd added the back ride-along pegs.
 I sped us up to 15kph.
 "My mother thought the patriarchy needed another shield-matron."

 Tish wrapped her arms around me to keep herself steady.
 "Ugh.
-Second wave feminism, right?"
+Second-wave feminism, right?"

-To be honest I'd never figured out what separated second wave feminism from third wave and from whatever the hell we were.
+To be honest I'd never figured out what separated second-wave feminism from third-wave and from whatever the hell we were.
 But I didn't want to look like I'd skimmed the reading, so I nodded.
 "Why'd you want to meet?"

 "To see your smiling face," she said, giving me a squeeze.
 "But also, the BBs are getting together at Ian's this weekend."